 FRESH METHOD: If you're using fresh cauliflower, you'll need to steam it first.
 Fill a large pot with an inch of water, then place a steamer basket over that.
 Fill the basket with the fresh cauliflower florets and bring the water to a boil.
 Once boiling, cover the pot and lower the heat to a simmer.
 Cook until the cauliflower is very tender, about 10 to 15 minutes.
 Drain and transfer the cauliflower to a food processor.
 Process it briefly to make cauliflower "rice."
 Continue as directed, though you might want to let the cooked cauliflower cool so you don't burn your hands when wringing it out.

-Remove the cooled cauliflower rice from the freezer and transfer it to the center of a thin dish towel, or place it in a nut milk bag.
-Use your hands to squeeze the rice in the dish towel, removing all of the excess moisture from the cauliflower.
+Transfer the thawed or cooked cauliflower rice to the center of a thin dish towel, or place it in a nut milk bag.
+Use your hands to squeeze the rice, removing all of the excess moisture from the cauliflower.
 There should be quite a lot of liquid that comes out, close to 1/2 cup.

 Place the drained cauliflower in a large bowl, then add in ground flax or chia seeds, almond flour, salt, garlic and dried oregano.
 Stir well to mix, using your hands if needed to make it stick together.
 You can add a tablespoon of water if needed, but I typically don't add any extra liquid when I use my hands to mix this dough.

 Press the mixture into the parchment-lined baking sheet, using your hands to shape the crust into your desired size.
 The thinner and flatter you can press the crust, the better, but try to keep it as even as possible for a sturdy result.
 I typically get a crust that is 12 to 14 inches in diameter from this recipe.